 Top At Home Learning Pre-School STEM Toys!

 Being a former middle and high school science teacher for 8 years before I became a mom, I’m a huge advocate for having science related toys for my kids to play with.
 My husband is also an engineer, so both of us are fans of science, technology, engineering, or math related toys that are educational and fun.
-We still have a pre-schooler at our house, so I’m always on the hunt for great STEM toys that are on her learning level.
-Here is a great list of toys made by Learning Resources that are top notch at home learning pre-school STEM toys!
+We still have a 5 year old at our house, so I’m always on the hunt for great STEM toys that are on her learning level.
+Here is a great list of toys made by Learning Resources & The Learning Journey that are top notch at home learning pre-school STEM toys!

 This Since we’ve heard so much about experiences watching this years solar eclipse, here is a great toy to keep the conversation going at home about our solar system!